wagdav/thewagner.net/content/2022-08-10-Anatomy-of-a-Service.markdown

 title: Deconstructing a simple service
 ---

-Large software systems are usually built as a network of communicating programs, often called _services_.
-In a well-designed system each service has one specific role or is about one concept or buisness capability.
-[Rich Hickey][HickeySimpleMadeEasy] calls this attribute _simple_, in the sense of unentangled, not twisted together with anything else.
+Engineers often build large software systems as a network of communicating programs, called _services_.
+In a well-designed system each service has one specific role or is about one concept or business capability.
+[Rich Hickey][HickeySimpleMadeEasy] calls this attribute _simple_, in the sense of unentangled, or not twisted together with anything else.

-In this interpretation simple doesn't mean that the service is made of one component.
-Nor it implies any restrictions about the size of the service's code base.
+This definition of simple doesn't imply that the service consists of a single component.

-In this article I explore the internal components of a simple service.
+In this article I explore the components of a simple service.

 # Inherent concurrency

-A service to fullfill its buisness goal, it may perform some of the following
+A service to fulfill its business goal, it may perform some of the following
 tasks:

 * Read input from data sources
 * Write output to data stores, to message queues or to other services
 * Store internal state on disk or in memory
 * Emit telemetry data such as logs, metrics and traces
-* Listen and react to external events such as operating system signals, and configuration updates
+* Listen and react to external events such as operating system signals and configuration updates

 In other words, a service, independently of the number of its business